 As the number of refugees has increased, LIRS has pursued deliberate growth to meet their needs and is seeking a Director for Development who will build on that growth.
-The Director will foster a culture of philanthropy throughout the organization, ensuring that systems and procedures support fundraising, grant-writing, and overall development initiatives.
-Reporting to and working in collaboration with the Vice President for Development, Outreach and Communications, the Director will play a significant role in leading a high-functioning, multi-faceted team and shaping a development strategy that is tailored to LIRS’s clients and services, with the goal of expanding the donor base and gradually tripling private revenue over the next 3 years.
-The Director’s work will contribute to the continued success of LIRS and its ongoing mission of transforming communities into places of welcome for migrants and refugees.
+Reporting to the VP for Development, Outreach, and Communications, the Director will foster a culture of philanthropy throughout the organization, ensuring that systems and procedures support fundraising, grant-writing, and overall development initiatives.

 With 45 minutes and $240, Operation Smile changes children's lives.
 That's the amount of time and money it can take to repair a cleft lip or palate, a facial deformity that causes malnourishment, speech impediment, and social ostracism.

 Most organizations would be satisfied repairing that damage alone, but Operation Smile goes further.
 It has turned its hundreds of medical missions around the world into the backbone for a set of programs that engage student leaders as mission volunteers, use missions to provide medical training to local doctors and nurses, and advocate for a right to safe, well-timed surgery around the world.